Dredging Creates a Strong Economy and a Cleaner Environment

 WEDA Webinars

-Started in the past year, WEDA now hosts monthly educational webinars (1-hour video presentations) for its members.
-A dry run is hosted one week before the Webinar to ensure there are no technical difficulties and to provide the presenter with a practice opportunity.
-The WEDA Fellow would lead dry runs and then provide assistance during the Webinar (prep work, monitoring questions and answers, etc.).
+WEDA hosts monthly educational webinars (1-hour video presentation) for its members.
+A dry run is hosted one week prior to the Webinar to ensure there are no technical difficulties and provide the presenter a practice opportunity.
+The WEDA Fellow may lead dry runs and then provide assistance during the Webinar (prep work, monitoring questions and answers, etc.).

 WEDA Mentoring Program

-The WEDA Fellow will also aid the newly launched mentoring program.
-Still, in the early stages of development, it is anticipated that the WEDA Fellow would check in with participants and work to capture qualitative data points to track the program's success.
+The WEDA Fellow may also aid the newly launched mentoring program.
+Still in the early stages of development, it is anticipated the WEDA Fellow would check in with participants and work to capture qualitative data points to track the success of the program.

 WEDA Proceedings